westbjumpin/spring/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 ### The Data Model Handle

 In the script, we are given a data model handle.
-This is a proxy for the Lua table used as the data model; the RmlUi system uses Sol as its Lua runtime, which is different than Recoil, and so data cannot be accessed directly.
+This is a proxy for the Lua table used as the data model; as the Recoil RmlUi integration uses Sol2 as a wrapper data cannot be accessed directly.

 In most cases, you can simply do `dm_handle.expanded = true`, but this only works for table entries with string keys.
 What if you have an array, like `testArray` above?
 To loop through on the Lua side, you will need to get the underlying table: